2i2c-org/2i2c-org.github.io/content/jobs/2022/product-community-lead.md

 ### Guiding and learning from communities we serve

-Our users are often not power-users with Jupyter, open source workflows, or cloud-native workflows.
+Our users are often not "power-users" with Jupyter, open source workflows, or cloud-native workflows.
 This role should work with users of these communities to guide them in using our infrastructure for maximal impact.
 Below are a few example responsibilities:

 **Understand the goals and needs of the communities we serve**, as well as the major pain points and problems that they have.
 This understanding may not be directly communicated and will be gained through active observation.
 For example: